pyro-kinetics/pyrokinetics/docs/joss/paper.md

 desirable to benchmark the results of one code against another.
 Pyrokinetics aims to make this easier for researchers by acting as an interface between each code, automatically handling the conversion of physical input parameters between different normalisations and file formats.
-Furthermore, gyrokinetics inputs can come from a wide variety of modelling tools outside gyrokinetics, such as TRANSP [@pankin:2004] and JETTO [@cenacchi:1988].
+Furthermore, gyrokinetic inputs can come from a wide variety of modelling tools outside gyrokinetics, such as TRANSP [@pankin:2004] and JETTO [@cenacchi:1988].
 Pyrokinetics interfaces with these tools, allowing for the easy generation of both linear and nonlinear gyrokinetic input files, and has been designed to be extensible and simple to incorporate new sources of data.